Overview

 It's difficult to estimate exactly how common CRPS is, as many cases may go undiagnosed or misdiagnosed.
 But it's thought to be fairly uncommon.

 CRPS can affect people of any age, including in children.
-But it tends to be more common in women who are 60 to 70 years of age.
+But it tends to be more common in women than men.

 Treating CRPS